cubePreparing Your 3D Assets

 • Preserve normal maps and specialized texture types

-• CAD Software: Check scale settings match real-world dimensions
+• CAD Software — Check that scale settings match real-world dimensions

 Before uploading to Glossi, verify: